Ireland’s best reward credit cards

 For example, if you choose a card with 1% cashback and spend €10,000, you would get €100 paid back to your account.
 This may be credited to your card monthly or yearly.

-Most card providers will pay cashback on shopping and entertainment spends, but not travel costs, gambling or household bills.
+Most card providers will pay cashback on shopping and entertainment spending, but not travel costs, gambling or household bills.